 Make decisions that positively impact your lifestyle and that of your family.
-At the end of our life, it is not money or a good resume we need, but the relationships that make us feel fulfilled and have a life of love.
+At the end of our lives, it is not money or a good resume we need but the relationships that make us feel fulfilled and have a life of love.

 Hanging On To Toxic Relationships